crislozano/web-academic/content/post/funnel-theory/index.md

 Recently, I've found myself looking at other outlets beyond academia.
 In particular, I've started following some content creators on YouTube.
 I got here because, around a year ago, my brother told me that he watches YouTube.
 He doesn't watch Netflix, he watches Youtube, and apparently, this is something younger people do.
 I also wanted to be a cool kid and I started watching a few YouTube channels he pointed out.

 One of the channels was [JackConteExtras](https://www.youtube.com/user/JackConteExtras).
 Jack Conte is a musician and the founder of Patreon, a platform connecting content creators with their followers.
 He uses this channel to talk about his creative process.
 [This video](https://www.youtube.com/watch?v=5EuWCFCgy58&t) stood out to me because of the parallelisms between his music creation process and our research process.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/5EuWCFCgy58" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 He tells the story about how he obsessively worked on getting the kick drum in one of his songs to make it "bright enough."
 Days working in his study to fix a minute detail.
 Does it sound familiar?
 Replace "kick drum" with "research question" or "discussion paragraph" and you are describing where many researchers get stuck.
 Importantly, Jack noticed that he had a problem.
 Jack and I found out that we have the same problem.

 He attributes this issue to the impossibility of finding an end to the creative process.
 If you are playing soccer, it's easy to find the end.
 There is a big-timer visible at all times and rules in case of a tie.
 Finishing a game feels like an end.
 However, finishing a song for him, a paper for us, feels nothing like an end.
 Jack makes this distinction between working to publish and working for pleasure.